depill/Our-Guidelines/Front-end/Git-workflow.md

 1. Merge back to develop when we definitely want to add the new feature, it has been code reviewed and gone through QA.
 If the feature is unstable/incomplete do not merge in to develop branch.
 2. Delete feature branches when they are finished.

+### Bugfix branches
+_Branch off from: develop_

+_Must merge back into: develop_

+1. Merge back to develop when a bug has been fixed.
+Needs to go through code review and it depends on the fix if it needs QA.
+2. Delete bugfix branches when they are finished.

 ### Release branches
 _Branch off from: develop_